-Shelly Spinelli is a poet and DJ born and raised in Jersey.
-Her work is rooted in self love, intersectional feminism, surviving abuse as well as radical restoration.
+Shell Spin is a poet and DJ born and raised in Jersey.
+Her work is rooted in self love, intersectional feminism and radical restoration.

 She was a member of the 2017 Nuyorican Slam Team, placing top 20 in the world, a member of Montclair State University's 2016 Slam Team and co-coached Montclair State University, one of the winning teams, at the College Union Poetry Slam Invitational (CUPSI) in 2017.
 She is currently the co-coach for NJ's youth slam team.